Skip to contentSkip to footer

 What health and wellness programmes are running in Birmingham?

-Birmingham Musical Programme Engages 200 Residents in Mailbox District The initiative, supported by the Birmingham Music Trust, aims to enhance community wellness and foster social connections, with a total investment of £50,000.
+Birmingham Musical Programme Engages 200 Residents The initiative, supported by the Birmingham Music Trust, aims to enhance community wellness and foster social connections, with a total investment of £50,000.